holu123gg/ilang/README.md

 # ilang
-ilang is a  language  invented by  holu123gg and used by  wo (here is  a  space ) men
+ilang is a user-cunstomized language with c-language-like highest speed,used  by  wo   men

 based  on  languages like  c, python, golang ,c++ ,java, c# , vb,  tools like acme, vim , emacs,  thebrain, freeplane